Nzalo/ESP8266_Arduino/README.md

+# How to Connect ESP8266-based Devices to the relayr Cloud

 ## Pre-requisites

 * **[USB - TTL driver](http://www.wemos.cc/downloads/)**: if your laptop is running Windows or Mac, you’ll have to install this driver to be able to interface with the provided devkit.
 In Linux it’s not necessary, as it comes by default.